lebalz/python2go/README.md

 A recent version (3.8.3) is downloaded and installed.
 Tkinter and test suite are included and the exe will be added to your PATH.

-The packagemanager [chocolatey]() is used to install python.
+The packagemanager [chocolatey](https://chocolatey.org/) is used to install python.
 Chocolatey is installed when not present on the system.
 Admin rights are needed to install chocolatey and python - you will be prompted to confirm admin rights to powershell.

 ## OSX

 A recent version (3.8.3) is downloaded and installed.
-Tkinter and test suite are included and the installed python will be set as the global python interpreter for bash and zsh shells.
+Tkinter is included and the installed python will be set as the global python interpreter for bash and zsh shells.

-The packagemanager [homebrew]() is used to install [pyenv].
+The packagemanager [homebrew](https://brew.sh/index_de) is used to install [pyenv](https://github.com/pyenv/pyenv).
 Pyenv is used to manage different python installations and to install a recent version of python.
 Superuser rights are needed to install homebrew - you will be prompted for your password if homebrew is not installed yet.

 # Commands